-The Council holds one finance lease in respect of land at Nottingham Road which is being written down over the 125 years of the lease in accordance with proper accounting practice.
-The current value of the lease is £840,219 as at 31 March 2024.
+- The Council holds one finance lease in respect of land at Nottingham Road which is being written down over the 125 years of the lease in accordance with proper accounting practice.
+The current value of the lease is £864k as at 31 March 2025. - The authority leases out property for the provision of services including Snow Hill Industrial Units, Phoenix House, 7 King Street, Parkside and Cattle Market.